Emergency Banking Relief Act

 • Congress also appropriated the funds ($2 million) to implement the EBA.

-The long-term impact was enormous.
-The EBA was a precursor to the Banking Act, which established the Federal Insurance Deposit Corporation to insure depositors.
-Beginning in January 1934 deposits were insured up to $2,500.
-Today, the FDIC insures deposits up to $250,000.
-Another consequence of the EBA was that it effectively took the country off the Gold Standard by granting the Federal government the ability to increase the money supply without having the gold to support the increase.
+The long-term repercussions were significant.
+The EBA served as a precursor to the Banking Act, which led to the establishment of the Federal Deposit Insurance Corporation (FDIC) to safeguard depositors.
+Starting in January 1934, deposits were insured up to $2,500.
+Today, the FDIC provides insurance for deposits up to $250,000.
+A notable outcome of the EBA was its effective role in removing the United States from the Gold Standard.
+This shift granted the federal government the authority to expand the money supply without the requisite gold backing.
+(Note: The Gold Reserve Act partially reinstated the gold standard in 1934, and the U.S. remained on the gold standard until 1971.)

 Dig Deeper With These Free Lessons: